thetnaingtn/gdg2k25/slides.md

 ---
 # Commands: bubbletea.Cmd
 - A command is simply a function that returns a `tea.Msg`.
-- Use to perform I/O (e.g. reading from a disk, making network calls).
+- We can use `Cmd` to perform I/O (e.g. reading from a disk, making network calls).

 ```go
 type fetchProductsDone{